-A user story is a story of what a particular user should be able to do on the website as a result of the project, so it describes succinctly what the project is hoping to achieve onsite.
+A user story is a story of what a particular user should be able to do on the website as a result of the project.
+It describes succinctly what the project is hoping to achieve onsite.

 Agree an internal budget

-Whilst it is best practice to charge for time rather than deliverables – there are instances where a project will be discounted or time used is unbillable.
+Whilst it is best practice to charge for time rather than deliverables, there are instances where a project will be discounted or time used is not billable.

 In these circumstances, Amy recommended that it is best to agree an internal budget to stick to.
 Having limitations in this way ensures people work more efficiently than they might do without a budget in place.

 There is an abundance of project management tools out there and it can be easy to get overwhelmed if you don’t keep a handle on who’s using what.
 Amy recommended to keep tools used to a minimum and to ensure you’re using the same tools across the project team for consistency.

 Amy also pointed out that you don’t have to be handcuffed to exactly how a tool is supposed to be used or utilise each and every features if it isn’t useful.
 Make the tools work for you and your team.